 Undergoing orthopedic surgery can get you back on your feet and allow you to enjoy your everyday activities again.
 But sometimes, after orthopedic surgery, you can develop a dangerous blood clot.

 Blood clots that develop in your legs, called deep vein thrombosis (DVT), can cause chronic swelling, pain and itching.
-And blood clots that travel to your lungs, called pulmonary embolisms (PE), can be deadly.
+And blood clots that travel to your lungs, called pulmonary embolisms (PE), can be life threatening.
 So, it’s essential to try to reduce your risk of developing blood clots after surgery.

 According to the National Blood Clot Alliance, even when you take the right steps to reduce the risk of blood clots, you have about a 3% chance of developing DVT and a 1.5% chance of developing PE.
 These conditions can mean you need to be re-admitted to the hospital after surgery and could even lead to death.